Wednesday, 17 December 2025

 2. In the Intestines

-The larvae eventually travel to the throat, are swallowed, and return to the intestines to mature into adults.
-Mild cases may cause vague pain, but heavy infestations cause:
+The larvae eventually travel up the airways to the throat, where they are swallowed back down into the stomach, finally returning to the small intestine to mature into adults.
+Mild cases may cause vague abdominal discomfort, but heavy infestations cause:

 • Nausea and vomiting.